blair-cannon/my-pseudocode/pseudocode.md

 START: Start the program: Building a snowman

-INIT: Create my variables for the program
+INIT: Create my variables for the program <br>
 Snow
 Sticks
 Scarf